So what actually happened?

 Then his wife heroically maneuvered the boat between the man and the crocodile, sorry, the giant creature, and pulled him to safety.
 Now, the reporters may not know that, but crocodiles can also swim under water, and if that crocodile had wanted Sgt.
 Jeff Tanswell the boat wouldn't have stopped it.
 If that crocodile had really wanted Sgt.
 Tanswell he'd be gone!
 (I'm glad that it didn't and that Sgt.
 Tanswell is alive.)

 That crocodile was a saltwater crocodile.
-It was about three metres (at least at first, it seems to have grown a bit since...) which makes it a half sized saltwater croc, not a giant one.
+It was about three metres (at least at first, it seems to have grown a bit since...) which makes it a good sized saltwater croc, not a giant one.
 Saltwater crocodiles grow a lot bigger than that.

 But now comes the best part: Sgt.
 Tanswell is not talking to the media because he is negotiating a TV deal!
 And apparently his injuries were less serious than those of the Kununurra man...